RAF Elvington: Record breaking

 In October 1969, when preparing for a challenge at the Monza high-speed banked-oval circuit to a record held by Moto Guzzi, Ray Pickrell practiced by riding a Dunstall Norton road-going motorcycle during a regular sprint meeting.
 He set a new national record for the 750 cc class flying quarter mile at 144.69 mph.

 On 3 October 1970 Tony Densham, driving the Ford-powered "Commuter" dragster, set the Official outright wheel driven record at Elvington by averaging 207.6 mi/h over the flying kilometre course.
 This broke Malcolm Campbell's record set 43 years previously at Pendine Sands.

 In 1990 Elvington hosted an attempt to match the speed record run of the Sunbeam Tiger motor car, originally driven by Henry Segrave (on 21 March 1926, he set his first land speed record in his 4-litre Sunbeam Tiger Ladybird on the sands at Southport, England at 152.33 mph).
 The re-run at Elvington on the two mile (3 km) runway was recorded at 159 mph.

 In the summer of 1998 Colin Fallows bettered Richard Noble's outright UK Record, driving his "Vampire" jet dragster at Elvington with an average of 269 mi/h.
 The current non wheel-driven British Land Speed Record holder is Vampire, driven by Fallows, which hit a speed of 300.3 mi/h on 5 July 2000 at Elvington.

 On 20 September 2006 Elvington Airfield was the location of a serious crash involving the Top Gear presenter Richard Hammond and "Vampire".
 The jet-powered car he was driving crashed while travelling at 280 mi/h.
 Hammond suffered serious brain injuries, but made a full recovery.
 The accident investigation said: "an almost instantaneous blow out of the right side front tyre caused the accident."

+Lord Drayson set a new lightweight electric land speed record of 204.2 mph in a Lola B12-based vehicle at Elvington in 2013, breaking the previous record that had stood since 1974.